A consolidated and accessible security proof for finite-size decoy-state quantum key distribution: Preliminaries

 \subsubsection{Information-theoretic security}

-A key generation protocol is said to be \textit{perfectly secure}, or \textit{information-theoretically secure}, if an adversary with infinite computing power cannot gather any information about the key \cite{Smart04}.
+A key generation protocol is said to be \textit{perfectly secure} if an adversary with infinite computing power cannot gather any information about the key \cite{Smart04}.
 This condition is guaranteed if the key output meets following criteria \cite{Vernam26, Shannon49}:

 \begin{enumerate} \item The key is secret. \item It has been randomly generated, following a uniform distribution. \end{enumerate} The second condition can be fulfilled by using an ideal quantum random number generator \cite{Herrero17}.
 In contrast, the first condition is more difficult to fulfill when the generated key is shared by multiple parties.
-In fact, the only known method to classically share an information-theoretically secure key is by transporting it physically, e.g. from Alice to Bob\footnote{This is also known as the \textit{courier problem}.}.
+In fact, the only known method to classically share a perfectly secure key is by transporting it physically, e.g. from Alice to Bob\footnote{This is also known as the \textit{courier problem}.}.
 There is no known and proven way to accomplish this task using only a classical channel.

 However, QKD provides a solution based on the laws of quantum mechanics.
 Even though perfect security can also not be guaranteed by QKD, it allows for an arbitrarily close approximation of the ideal case.
-The remaining deviation from perfect security is described in terms of $\epsilon$-parameters, which are introduced in the following section.
+The remaining deviation from perfect security is described in terms of $\epsilon$-parameters, which are introduced in Sec.~\ref{sec:security_parameters}, therefore enabling \textit{information-theoretic security}.
+In classical cryptography, there is no proven method to share an information-theoretically secure key remotely.
+Remotely shared symmetric keys can only be generated algorithmically, when replacing the requirements for information-theoretical security by the stronger assumption of a computational bound on Eve.

 We note that, in the case assumed in the following, where the key is shared between multiple parties, i.e. Alice and Bob, an additional condition stating that Alice's and Bob's keys must be identical is appended to the list above.